-To align with the existing "Moonee Ponds 3039" marketing strategy, the focus will be on enhancing rather than developing a new marketing strategy.
+To align with the existing 'Moonee Ponds Brand Style Guide' (Moonee Ponds 3039), the focus will be on enhancing rather than developing a new marketing strategy.
 This approach will aim to kickstart the new Vision for the Activity Centre within the framework of the existing marketing strategy.
 It will catalyse other key projects ('big moves') around place improvements while strengthening the online presence established by the current strategy.